Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 There are approximately 600 extant species of oaks in the world.
 North America contains the largest number of oak species, with approximately 90 occurring in the United States, while Mexico has 160 species of which 109 are endemic.
 The second greatest center of oak diversity is China, which contains approximately 100 species.
 The live oaks are distinguished for being evergreen, but are not actually a distinct group and instead are dispersed across the genus.

 Oak wood great strength and hardness, resistance to insect and fungal attack, and attractive grain made it much used for planking on high status Viking longships in the 9th and 10th centuries.
-It is also prized for aging spirits and wines, including sherry, brandy, Irish and Scotch whiskies, and Bourbons.

 In addition to the United States, many other countries have also designated the oak as their national tree including Bulgaria, Cyprus (GoldenOak), England, Estonia, France, Germany, Moldova, Jordan, Latvia, Lithuania, Poland, Romania, Serbia, and Wales.